moan0s/ILMO2/legacy_migration/README.md

 # Gather data

-To migrate, you need to export the data of the current ILMO instance from your databse.
+To migrate, you need to export the data of the current ILMO instance from your database.
 You will need the tables `TABLE_USER`, `TABLE_BOOKS`, `TABLE_MATERIAL` and `TABLE_LOAN` as defined in your config.
 Preferably download/convert them to JSON files, one file per table.

+# Backup

+Backup your data before running the script.
+Make sure that you are able to roll back, as the script can mess up your data.

 # Run migration script